clementpoiret/3D-AGSCaps/README.rst

 3D-AGSCaps
 ========

-3D-AGSCaps is mainly provided to serve as a proof-of-concept.
+3D-AGSCaps is mainly provided as a proof-of-concept.
 We wanted to show that Capsule Networks (ref) were able to accurately perform 3D segmentation tasks.

 To assess this hypothesis, we tested our model on hippocampal segmentation (antero-posterior & hippocampal subfields).